 Black Student Achievement provides university wide services and support programming in many areas, such as cultural enrichment, racial awareness, ethnicity, diversity, leadership training and organizational development.
 To achieve its goals, Black Student Achievement sponsors a number of academic, cultural and social events.
 Special interest programs address African American and other minority concerns.
 Black Student Achievement collaborates on many of their programs with other departments within the division in order to meet its goals.

 Promote quality services and programs related to the retention, progression and graduation of African Americans attending Georgia State University by providing resources and advocating for their academic success, degree attainment, co-curricular involvement, cultural heritage and international and educational diversity.
 The primary focus of Black Student Achievement is to build a culture of care.
-Black Student Achievement’s goals are to provide access, integrity and inclusion in all of services.
+Black Student Achievement’s goals are to provide access, innovation and inclusion in all of our services.

 - Access: Providing opportunities to obtain information and utilize resources.